veebch/ir-see/README.md

 - 720 nm Filter                 (Blocks out almost all visible light, opt for 850nm if you want no colour at all)

 ### For the 'all seeing eye' video recorder
-Since we made the video on still IR photography, we've got our hands on a Raspberry Pi 5.
-There is a large bump in terms of CPU speed and IO performance between the 4 and the 5 so we we're using the fastest one we've got.
-We're also using some simple IR LEDs.
+Since making the video on still IR photography, we've got our hands on a Raspberry Pi 5.
+There is a large bump in terms of CPU speed and IO performance between the 4 and the 5 so we're using the fastest Pi that we've got.
+We're also using some simple 830nm LEDs and a constant-current power supply.
 These are external to the Pi, but would be easy to integrate by using a relay switch.

 - Raspberry Pi 5
 - Camera Module 3 (NoIR)